 - Mega Man Battle Network series:

-- Anytime in enemy navis decided to gang up on the player, they have each battle after the last one is killed.
+- Anytime enemy navis decided to gang up on the player, they have each battle after the last one is killed.
 While HP isn't restored, used chips are returned to the player's folder (which is done anyways after every fight).
-Disappointingly, the series never has two navis fought at the ti
+Disappointingly, the series never has two navis fought at the same time.

 - The Final Boss of Battle Network 3.
 Bass with 2000 hp, a regenerating barrier that can only be taken off with an attack that does more than 100 damage in one go, and some extremely devastating attacks; immediately followed by Alpha, also having 2000 hp, a shield, and some equally devastating attacks.
 The only thing between the two of them is a single cutscene, no healing, no saving, right back into the action.